123Sven321/Battleship/README.md

 How to play:

-1. You have to first compile the c-type file.
+1. You have to first compile the c-type file (recommended) or run the .exe directly (leads to Defender warnings)
 2. Run the executable.
 3. Follow the instructions in your terminal.